kuda2012/Book_Application/README.md

 # Book Carousel

-Book Carousel is your go-to website for learning more about the books you are curious about.
+Book Carousel is your go-to book comparison shopping website.

 The site is deployed [here](https://book-carousel.herokuapp.com/).